peachananr/onepage-scroll/README.md

    updateURL: false, // Toggle this true if you want the URL to be updated automatically when the user scroll to each page.
    beforeMove: function(index) {}, // This option accepts a callback function.
 The function will be called before the page moves.
    afterMove: function(index) {}, // This option accepts a callback function.
 The function will be called after the page moves.
-   loop: false // You can have the page loop back to the top/bottom when the user navigates at up/down on the first/last page.
+   loop: false, // You can have the page loop back to the top/bottom when the user navigates at up/down on the first/last page.
-});
+   touchEnabled: false, // enable or disable swipe trigger
+   mousewheelEnabled: false, // enable or disable mousewheel support
+   keyboard: true // enable or disable keyboard nav });
 ````
 And that's it.
 Now, your website should work the same way Apple's iPhone 5S website does.
 You should be able to swipe up/down as well (thanks to [Eike Send](https://github.com/eikes) for his swipe events!) when viewing your website on mobile phones.